1ux/toy-CPU/README.md

 ## Usage

-Pass the RAM content to the machine via a text file.<br>
+Transfer the RAM content to the machine via a text file.<br>
 The program call is: `toy_cpu` SOURCE.toy<br>
 The following is the specification for a 16 BIT machine word.
 With it, you can create the RAM content.<br>
-(Do not forget: this is a pure John von Neumann architecture, data and program in the same memory)<br>
+(Do not forget: this is a pure John von Neumann architecture, data and program are in the same memory)<br>

 <pre>